hansonGG/IDIQA/README.md

 # IDIQA
-An official code implementation for the IQA task of AIGI images
+An official code implementation for the IQA task of AIGI images.
+The code and dataset will be made available after the paper is accepted.